angiekwart/HTML-CSS/README.md

-    <div> <p style="color: royalblue;"> This html/css project Is focused On creating a login page.
-I took my inspiration from instagram's login page.
-Therefore, I can say it's a shadow of their page.
-However, many of instagram's fonts and features are customized and solely theirs.
-They are the real owners of their work. </p></div>
+    <div> <p style="color: royalblue;"> This html/css project Is focused On creating a login page with html forms.
+I took my inspiration from instagram's login page and modified.
+This is because many of instagram's fonts and features are customized and solely theirs.
+They are the real owners of their work as I am with mine. </p></div>
 </body>
 </html>